Why limited company buy to let?

 Change in taxation of company dividends

-From April 2016, taxation on dividends from limited companies is changing and there will be a dividend allowance of £5000.
+There is currently an annual dividend allowance of £1,000.
 Therefore, if you are a director of a limited company holding buy to lets, you can potentially receive tax-free dividend on the investment income via the Ltd company.

 Free investing to build your property portfolio with a limited company

 Profits retained within your limited company are not liable to income tax.
 This generates cash to reinvest more quickly.
-Corporation tax on limited company profit is reducing to 18% by 2020.
+Corporation tax on limited company profit is currently 18% but rising to 25%.
 This is well below the higher income tax rate of 40%.